Quandrant/PRISM/README.md

 # PRISM
-The hub for all the branches of the Systematic Euclidean Entering of Realms Project.
+The hub for all the branches of the PRISM narrative, with a little bit extra.